LuizFerK/LuizFerK/README.md

   </a>
 </p>

-### 🔭 I'm a full-stack software engineer, studying everything about development and technologies!
+### 🔭 I'm a full-stack software engineer, studying everything about development and technology!

 ### ✨ Take a look at my pinned projects to see what I can do.